The Scatty Mum

 Notes

-• Make sure you use a large frying pan which will hold all of the ingredients without overloading the pan, otherwise you may need to batch cook it in two pans.
+• Make sure you use a large frying pan which can hold all of the ingredients without overloading the pan, otherwise, you may need to batch cook it in two pans.

 • Depending on how much is left behind from the lamb you may want to remove some of the fat, but leave enough to caramelise the onions as this really adds to the flavour of the dish.